 Pharmaceutical immune treatment for endometriosis may still be a few years away.
 Fortunately, natural immune-modulation is already at hand.
 I have used it with my endometriosis patients for many years.

-Endometriosis is a painful gynecological condition in which bits of the endometrial (uterine) lining grow outside of the uterus.
+Endometriosis is a painful gynecological condition in which tissue that is similar to endometrial tissue grows outside of the uterus.
 The most common site is the ovaries (resulting in a type of ovarian cyst called endometrioma or chocolate cyst).
 Lesions also occur on the Fallopian tubes, pelvic ligaments, and on the outside of the uterus, bowel and bladder.
 Active lesions are hormone-sensitive, so they swell and then bleed with each menstrual cycle.
 This causes pain, scar tissue, and heavy clotted periods.
 It can cause infertility.

 We don’t yet know exactly how endometrial tissue enters the pelvis.
 We used to think it was from retrograde flow back out through the Fallopian tubes, but now many experts now dismiss that theory.
 Instead, they think the tissue may be laid down before birth.